 The identification of the training needs of staff members should form part of the NVHA's staff appraisal and supervision procedures, whilst committee members' needs should be identified through their annual assessment process.
-Progress on meeting these commitments will be monitored and annually reported to the committee of management in accordance with NVHA's training policy.
+Progress on meeting these commitments will be monitored and annually reported to the committee of management in accordance with NVHA's employee and committee training policy policies.